masonforest/www.masonforest.com/_posts/2018-03-29-scaling-ellipticoin-to-thousands-of-transactions-per-second-and-beyond.markdown

 too hard though.
 If the node is  written in Rust it could even share the same code!

-I still have a long way to go on getting the Ellipticoin network up and running and more research to do on scaling but I’m happy to be sharing my findings.
+I still have a long way to go on getting the Ellipticoin network up and running and more research to do on scaling, but I’m happy to be sharing my findings.
 I think the idea of optimistic native functions are an easy way to get a big performance boost on commonly used transaction types at little cost.
-I’m still not sure storing blockchain state in memory is the best way to go but the performance gains definitely make it worth considering.
+I’m still not sure storing blockchain state in memory is the best way to go, but the performance gains definitely make it worth considering.
 I’ve also been thinking about having a “hot chain” that’s stored in memory that could be used for trading and what not and a “cold chain” that’s backed by hard drives that can be